open-telemetry/opentelemetry-operator/docs/api.md

 scaleDown is scaling policy for scaling Down.
+If not set, the default value is to allow to scale down to minReplicas pods, with a 300 second stabilization window (i.e.

 <table>
     <thead>